Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 * The Gallery & Reviews page has all images and reviews organized neatly in three columns, and 3 rows.
   When viewed on moblie devices this becomes 1 column with all images and reviews in rows underneath.

+* There is a promotional video located near the top of the page embeded from youtube.

 * Images can be clicked to open in a larger size on a different browser tab.

 * Again I have placed the call to action button under the hero image for continuity and ease.